FAQ: Disability Retirement

 Contact NHRS to learn about Gainful Occupation limits on earnings.

-If a member is employed by an NHRS participating employer in a retirement eligible position, disability benefits will stop.
+If a retiree is employed by an NHRS-participating employer in a retirement eligible (i.e. full-time) position, disability benefits will stop.

 Beneficiary Information and Optional Allowances